Pontianak West Kalimantan, Indonesia Travel Guide

 Direct flight options from major global hubs are not available to Pontianak.
 Most international travelers will first fly into a major Southeast Asian hub.

 Flight availability to Pontianak is generally consistent year-round due to the city's stable climate.
-However, seasonal flight prices tend to be higher during peak Indonesian holiday seasons.
+However, seasonal flight prices are typically higher during peak Indonesian holiday seasons.

 Stable climate allows for consistent flight operations year-round.

-Flight prices increase during national holidays; early booking is advised.
+Flight prices increase during public holidays; early booking is advised.

 Consider Dollar Flight Club or Skyscanner for deals.